DanielMcgeough/atlas-AirBnB_clone_v4/README.md

 Danny McGeough - [Github](https://github.com/DanielMcgeough) / [Email](danny.mcgeough@gmail.com)
 Davey Hays - [Github](https://github.com/DaveyCHaysIII) / [Email](david.c.hays.iii@gmail.com)

+## About Authors
+Danny McGeough is set to graduate from the Atlas Schools Machine Learning program in September of 2025.
+He is interested in becoming fully immersed in the machine learning job market and is excited to see what will come next in this growing and fascinating field.
+He is passionate about AI and in this project showcased his collaborative nature and willingness to work with a collaborator on a deadlined project.
 ## License
 Public Domain.
 No copy write protection.